Interview: Miriam Pia

 Poverty gets tiresome after a while and some of the pathways out of poverty are not worth the spiritual cost they charge to get you there.
 I have been formally educated to MA level but was held back to the Postgraduate Diploma level in order to stay with “the men” in Modern European Philosophy.
 That tells you more than enough…except maybe brunette, 7 or 8 on looks where 10 is best.

-It’s rare today to find an author who does nothing but writing for a living.
+It’s rare today to find an author who does nothing but write for a living.
 Do you have a ‘real’ job, and if so, what is it?

 Miriam Pia: I did try to.
 I went to both university and graduate school to make sure I could have a real job.
 Then I ended up backed into a corner because I let a husband support me as I took my writing to the next level so that when he abandoned me 2 or 3 years later I didn’t have a real job to fall back on but only the writing.
 That was my late 30s if anyone is wondering, and after I had the baby.